uq-eresearch/thales/doc/thales-install-guide.md

   for Ruby
 - PostgreSQL from the distribution.

 These instructions use a non-root account with sudo access.
+By default, the configuration files and scripts assume the user name is "thales", but this can be changed during the installation process.

 1. Install packages needed by RVM